 Service Agreement, dated as of February 2021, between Zhongjia Automobile Manufacturing (Chengdu) Co., Ltd. and Polestar Automotive China Distribution Co.
 Ltd. is a service agreement under which Polestar Automotive China Distribution Co.
 Ltd. purchases Zhongjia Automobile Manufacturing (Chengdu) Co., Ltd.'s IT services to support the production of the Polestar 3 in the Chengdu plant.
 The agreement provides that Polestar Automotive China Distribution Co.
-Ltd. will pay Zhongjia Automobile Manufacturing (Chengdu) Co., Ltd. a monthly service charge based on the actual hours required to perform the services.
-The hourly rates take into account the full cost incurred plus an arm's length mark-up, and such hourly rates are determined by Zhongjia Automobile Manufacturing (Chengdu) Co., Ltd. annually.
-The agreement remains in effect until the services are complete.
+Ltd. a monthly service charge based on the actual hours required to perform the services.
+The hourly rates take into account the full cost incurred plus an arm's length mark-up, and such hourly rates are determined by Zhongjia Automobile Manufacturing (Chengdu) Co., Ltd. and such hourly rates are complete.
 Either party may terminate the agreement for convenience upon 60 days' written notice.
 Further, either party may terminate within 30 days of written notice for breach or immediately upon the insolvency of the other party.
 Polestar Automotive China Distribution Co.
 Ltd. also has additional service cancellation and termination rights under the agreement.
 The Service Agreement, dated as of April 28, 2021, between Volvo Car Corporation and Polestar Automotive China Distribution Co.
 Ltd. largely mirrors the previously described agreement but with Volvo Car Corporation acting as the service provider.

 Financial Undertaking Agreement-Investments for Vehicle Assembly, dated as of March 17, 2021, between Volvo Car Corporation and Polestar Performance AB is an agreement relating to the planned production of Polestar 3 vehicles in Volvo Car Corporation's South Carolina, USA plant.
 The agreement imposes a binding commitment on Polestar Performance AB to fund certain investments, relating to common equipment, for example, necessary to manufacture and assemble Polestar 3 vehicles at the South Carolina plant and confirms both parties' intention to enter into a more robust agreement governing production no later than one year before such production's planned start.
 The agreement provides that the general principle to be applied to the pricing of such vehicle production will be one of actual cost plus a mark-up.
 The agreement terminates when the more detailed production agreement is signed.
 In addition, either party may terminate within 60 days of written notice for breach or immediately upon the insolvency of the other party.
 Polestar Performance AB also has the right to terminate the agreement for convenience upon 60 days' written notice.
-The Financial Undertaking Agreement-Investments for Vehicle Assembly, dated as of March 23, 2021, between Volvo Car Corporation and Polestar Performance AB largely mirrors the previously described agreement but instead imposes investment commitments on Polestar Performance AB relating to Polestar 3 unique equipment (rather than common equipment that is used in the production of both Volvo's and Polestar's vehicles).
+The Financial Undertaking Agreement-Investments for Vehicle Assembly, dated as of March 23, 2021, between Volvo Car Corporation and Polestar Performance AB largely mirrors the previously described agreement but instead imposes investment commitments on Polestar Performance AB largely.